prolic/HumusPHPUnitModule/README.md

 PHPUnitListener
 -------------------

-If you want that on of your modules gets testet by PHPUnit, you have to implement the HumusPHPUnitModule\ModuleManager\Feature\PHPUnitProviderInterface in your Module.php You can also provide more then one phpunit.xml file as array.
+There are two ways to configure the PHPUnit Runner.

+ 1. Implement the HumusPHPUnitModule\ModuleManager\Feature\PHPUnitProviderInterface in your module.
+ 2. Override the phpunit_runner configuration.

-Sample Module:
+1. Sample Module:

     namespace MyModule;